jsbnr/nr-custom-viz-lab/readme.md

     }, [currencies])
 ```

-> This effect is run whenever the `currencies` value chanages.
+> This effect is run whenever the `currencies` value changes.

 #### Step 7: